Automattic/vip-go-quickstart/README.md

 N.B.
 The `less +F` command and option starts following the log file in the `less` file viewer, with new lines being appended as they are written to the log.
 To stop following the log, i.e. to stop new lines being appended in `less`, you can type `ctrl+c`, and to start again, you can type `F`.

+## Compatability with VIP Go

+VIP Go Quickstart is intended to be a quick local environment that includes the basics necessary for writing VIP-compatible code.
+We use system packages when they are available, to make maintenance easier, rather than compiling custom binaries that exactly replicate VIP Go.
+Additionally, we may intentionally change software versions ahead of VIP Go upgrades to help test comparability before it is upgraded ahead of production.
+Therefore, VIP Go Quickstart should not be used as an indication of software versions running in production.
+All code should be tested in a VIP Go staging or development environment before being pushed to production.
+If you have questions about specific software versions or packages running in production, please open a ticket with VIP support.

 ## Troubleshooting

 ### Vagrant hangs during installation